Lexington Law Credit Repair features prominently across the Internet as one of the best credit repair companies.

-Not quite a 24/7 help line.
-But, with availability both before & after business hours during the week, and a time slot on the weekend, there’s more to work with here than the bulk of other companies in the industry.

-4. Actively Responds to Consumer Reviews

 The reviews are fairly mixed.
 Something important to us from our research:

 Lexington appears to make an earnest effort to ensure their past clientele are happy with the service they received, and thank them for the time they employed them for.
 If someone’s had a negative experience or complaint, the firm does their best to mend their relationship with the client.

 5. Quality Educational Resources

 To be frank, most credit repair companies aren’t going to be able to offer Pulitzer-winning material on ways to improve your credit score.
 That type of information generally doesn’t get more complicated than what one can find with a simple Google search.

 Agencies in this industry offer one core service (for the most part): credit repair.
 Customer education just isn’t a strong-suit, typically, from firm to firm.

 Replacement

 Not quite a 24/7 help line, but with availability both before and after business hours during the week, and time slots on the weekend, there’s more to work with here than other companies in the industry might offer.